 Now Click F9, which brings up your Mixer.

-You will see a bunch of rectangles which say “Insert 1, Insert 2, Insert 3, and so on.
-Right click the first one —> Link Selected Channels —> To this track.
+You will see a bunch of rectangles that say “Insert 1, Insert 2, Insert 3, and so on.
+Right-click the first one —> Link Selected Channels —> To this track.

 Now your sample is ready to be messed with.
 Click the sample (inside the box mentioned above).
 It should read the name of the song you used.